B4PT0R/objdict/README.md

 # objdict-bf

-`objdict-bf` is a Python module that provides a wrapper class for conveniently manipulating dictionaries or dict-based JSON nested structures using attribute-like syntax.
-It is intended mostly to ease manipulation of JSON data, web requests responses, configuration files, dynamic prototyping...
+`objdict-bf` is a Python module that provides a wrapper class for conveniently manipulating dictionaries or dict-based JSON/TOML nested structures using attribute-like syntax.
+It is intended mostly to ease manipulation of JSON/TOML data, web requests responses, configuration files, dynamic prototyping...

 ## Features